TezosTaqueria/policies/acceptable-use-policy.md

 Capitalized terms used but not defined in this Acceptable Use Policy have the meanings assigned to them in our **Terms of Service** and **Privacy Policy**.

-In this Acceptable Use Policy, "you" and "your" refer to you the customer, and "Pinnacle Labs", "we", "us", and "our" refer to Pinnacle Labs Limited.
+In this Acceptable Use Policy, "you" and "your" refer to you the customer, and "Trilitech", "we", "us", and "our" refer to Trilitech Limited.

 ### 1. Compliance with Laws and Regulations
 You are responsible for using the Service in compliance with all applicable laws, regulations, and our Acceptable Use Policy, made up of the policies provided below.
 These policies may be amended from time to time.